kompanie-dev/reagenz/documentation/DOCUMENTATION.md

 If you only use selectors in the `render()` function and only dispatch actions using the Reagenz `dispatch()` function, you don't need to access the store directly at all.

 Keep in mind that you need to inject a store if you want to use selectors or dispatch actions in your component.
-Reagenz will throw an error if you try to dispatch an action without injecting a store.

 ```js
 import { Component } from "@kompanie/reagenz";